GeoRacoon/GeoRacoon/src/riogrande/README.md

 ## Usage

-To run < project's name >, fire up a terminal window and run the following command:
+To run RioGrande, fire up a terminal window and run the following command:

 ```sh
 $ <project>